chenglou/node-huxley/README.md

 - Records your actions as you browse.
 - Takes screenshots.
-- Auto-compares new screenshots against the old ones and check for differences.
+- Auto-compares new screenshots against the old ones and checks for differences.

 ## Modes